3rdIteration/Satochip-DIY/readme.md

 Fortunatly, Java Card devices provide a platform that lends itself to Open Source (and therefore DIY) development, allowing for development of software that can run on hardened platform with a Secure Element, without needing an NDA, while still using commodity hardware that can be sourced from a number of different vendors in a range of form factors.

 ## Hardware Selection
+Navigating the Javacard ecosystem can be difficult...
+There are many different configuration options that are available, even within the same chipset.
+For example, while there are multiple Javacards that use the NXP JCOP4 P71, it is generally the SECID versions that will work, whereas EMV versions will not.
+(With some models, such as the J3R150, being available in both versions)

-### Tested and Working
+### Tested and Working Javacards
 The following cards are readily available and tested and confirmed to work.

-* NXP JCOP4 P71 Based Javacards
+* NXP JCOP4 P71 SECID Based Javacards
   * J3R110
   * J3R180 (Recommended Card) [Buy from Satochip](https://satochip.io/product/card-for-diy-project/)
-* NXP JCOP3 P60 Based Javacards
+* NXP JCOP3 P60 SECID Based Javacards
   * J3H145
 * THD-89 Based Javacards (These currently don't work reliably with the official builds, but this repository also includes some versions tweaked to support them)
   * CodeWav NFC Sticker Tag Micro Edition